 People often think that if unmarried partners live together for some time they become ‘common law husband and wife’ and their relationship acquires some extra legal status.
 Sadly, this is not the case and there is no real legal protection available to unmarried people that purchase a property together under current law.

-When you are purchasing a property it is also wise to think about making a Will.
-If you die without a Will - which is known as intestacy - the following rules apply:
+If you die without a will – which is known as intestacy – the following rules apply:

 - If you decide to buy the property as tenants-in-common the surviving partner will not automatically be entitled to the remaining share of the property, instead it will become part of the deceased’s estate.